miku/avtotext/README.md

 # typeout

-Transcribe audio or video to text using ASR (Automatic Speech Recognition).
+CLI utility to transcribe audio or video to text using ASR (Automatic Speech Recognition).

 A single self-contained script that auto-detects GPU availability and uses the appropriate backend.